marcin-ogrodniczuk/Global-Tech-Salaries-2025-An-Exploratory-Analysis/README.md

 As I transition into data science, I wanted to understand how factors like job title, experience level, and remote work influence tech compensation across the globe.

-This project isn't just about pay — it's about using data to uncover patterns that impact career growth, equity, and workforce trends.
-It also serves as a demonstration of real-world data cleaning, aggregation, and analysis using Python and pandas.
+This project goes beyond salary figures—it's an exploration of how data can reveal patterns that shape career trajectories, workplace equity, and industry trends.
+It also demonstrates practical skills in data cleaning, aggregation, and analysis using Python and pandas

 ## Key Analysis:
 - Salary by job title and experience level